Six Steps towards a ‘One Planet’ City

 - That these criteria should be informed by appropriate indicators including lifecycle and ecological footprint analysis, to enable all potential and actual projects to be compared and evaluated for their impacts

-- Official policy should support all areas and sectors to use one planet living principles and methods to become more productive and more biodiverse – regenerative
+- Official policy should support all areas and sectors to use One Planet principles and methods to become more productive and more biodiverse – regenerative

 - Reduction of excessive consumption should be the next social revolution: this entails doing more with less, and believing that meeting basic needs is sufficient for everybody.